Updated: Feb 6

 When we find our spirit on the move when we are pretending otherwise, the tension can be ripping.
 It leaves us all with the need to learn how to discern between an innocent not-knowing and a willful looking away.
 This is an inner knowing that can determine whether we will live like a dog at the end of our leash or whether we will run free through the grasses of life.

 Sit quietly and center yourself.

 As you breathe slowly, try on the inbreath to sense your spirit.
 Feel where it is living in you.

 On the outbreath, try to feel your place in the world, where you go through the days.

 As you breathe, keep sensing your spirit and feeling your place.

 Simply notice any difference and throughout your day look there.

 Your simple and honest looking will lessen the gap.

 These words are an excerpt from The Book of Awakening by Mark Nepo.
 I often use this book as somewhat of an oracle, opening to a random page to see what it reveals for me.
 I pulled this passage for a yoga class, and found them especially relevant in light of the current political climate and Black Lives Matter.
-Events of the last ten months have had me closely examining what it means to be an "exotic, white-passing, POC" living in one of the whitest cities in the country.
+Events of the last ten months have had me closely examining what it means to be an "exotic, white-passing, Person of Color" living in one of the whitest cities in the country.
+(For the record, I had never considered myself to be a POC until someone else called me that.)
 I cannot begin to recount the circumstances, nor will I pretend that my words are of much consequence in the brilliant cacophony of social justice work being brought to light at this crucial point in history.